Donors Underwrite New Video Scoreboard for Michigan Tech

 February 28, 2013—

 Work will begin immediately on a new $615,000 video scoreboard for Michigan Technological University's John J. MacInnes Student Ice Arena.
 Completion is scheduled for this summer.
-Michigan Tech's Board of Control today approved the purchase of the scoreboard, funded entirely by donors.
+Michigan Tech's Board of Trustees today approved the purchase of the scoreboard, funded entirely by donors.

 The project calls for a four-sided unit to be installed over center ice of the arena.
 Each side of the scoreboard will be approximately 15 feet high by 14 feet wide, greater dimensions compared to the existing scoreboard.
 The new board features main video screens on each of the four sides as well as areas for displaying score and other game information.